unicode-org/message-format-wg/spec/registry.md

 > or the type `com.ibm.icu.util.CurrencyAmount` can be used to set the currency and related
 > options (such as the number of fraction digits).

+### Non-Negative Integer Options

+Some _options_ of number _functions_ are defined to take a "non-negative integer".
+In most cases, these control the number of various kinds of digits.

+A "non-negative integer" is one of:
+- an implementation-defined integer numeric type where the value of the encoded number is not less than zero
+- a literal consisting only of ASCII digits U+0030 through U+0039;
+  An implementation MAY define an upper limit on the length of such a literal or of the value encoded by such a literal.

 ### Number Selection